by

 Native Southern Arizonans have evolved to be lizard-people who know the best spots to enjoy the sun without dying.
 Check out all of our Arizona State Parks to find the right adventure for you.

-Lake Havasu has no shortage of fun.
 Swim, boat, kayak, fish, eat, cause chaos!
-There’s so much to do here that it’s great for a weekend getaway or a chill day trip to dip your toes in the water and catch a tan.
+It’s great for a weekend getaway or a chill day trip.

 3. Visit a Museum or Learning Exhibit

 Learning about history, art, science, and different cultures is both entertaining and enriching.
 Arizona is a major cultural hub with no shortage of exhibits.
-Check out Lonely Planet’s top 12 museums in Phoenix, the very Instagrammable Wonderspaces in Scottsdale, Phoenix Art Museum, Arizona Science Center, or the increasingly popular Musical Instrument Museum.
+Check out Lonely Planet’s top 12 museums in Phoenix, the very Instagrammable Museum of Illusions in Scottsdale, Phoenix Art Museum, Arizona Science Center, or the increasingly popular Musical Instrument Museum.

-Arizona Science Center has so much going on.
-They make space for all ages and even have some risqué after hours exhibits for adults.
+They have interactive exhibits for all ages and after hours events for adults.
 There’s something here for anyone interested in how the world works.

 Things to do in Northern Arizona

-Not a fan of heatstroke and the desert?
-To those outside the state lines who really only know it from the movies, Arizona is thought of as desert, desert, and more desert.
-Locals know, however, that there’s so much more to this state than meets the cinematically-influenced eye.
+To those outside the state lines who only know it from the movies, Arizona is thought of as desert, desert…and more desert.
+But locals know there’s so much more to this state than meets the cinematically-influenced eye.

 4. Watch the Stars Dance

-Did you know?
+DYK?
 In 2001, Flagstaff was designated the world’s first Dark Sky Place for its leading efforts in preserving the night sky and reducing light pollution.
-Since then, many Arizona communities have joined the Dark Skies Movement, such as Sedona, Camp Verde, Fountain Hills, Cottonwood, and more.
+Since then, many AZ communities have joined the Movement, such as Sedona, Camp Verde, Fountain Hills, Cottonwood, and more.
 These aren’t the only places for stargazing, but they are just about the best.

 A PARKING LOT?!
 I know, but hear me out.
 “Parking Lot” in the name does not cheapen the views.
-Spend the day exploring the trails around the park and the visitor center, and watch the sun go down and the stars come up for a couple hours in the parking lot with wide open views.
+Spend the day exploring the trails around the park, and watch the sun go down and the stars come up for a couple hours in the parking lot with wide open views.

 5. Get Ghosted in jerome

 There are too many “haunted” places in Arizona to count, but a favorite for many is Jerome.
-Once a copper mining town, it lost its steam when the deposits dwindled and the mines closed down, and most of its residents taking off.
+Once a copper mining town, it lost its steam when the deposits dwindled and the mines closed down.
 Now it’s known for being a haunted attraction with some pretty cool scenery.

 Go Off the Beaten Path

 Arizona has a lot going on.
-From haunted hotels to dinosaurs to bat caves, there’s always something interesting and unusual to find here if you drive off on some sketchy roads.
+From haunted hotels to dinosaurs to bat caves, there’s always something interesting and unusual to find here.
 If you’re exploring the wilderness, whether in the heat of the south or the cooler temps of the north, make sure to pack extra water and food to be safe.

 Published by SunWest Credit Union